Caitlin Clark says flagrant foul for shoving Angel Reese was not 'malicious'

 It was Clark's third personal foul.

-During an in-game interview with ESPN, Clark said there was “nothing malicious” about the foul and called it a “basketball play.”
+During an in-game interview with ESPN, Clark said there was “nothing malicious” about the foul.

+“It’s just a good take foul," Clark said.
+“You know, either Angel gets a wide open two points, or we send them to the free-throw line.
+Nothing malicious about it.
+It's just a good take foul.
+Every basketball player knows that."

 When Reese missed the first of two throws, Gainbridge Fieldhouse erupted in cheers.
 Reese made the second, though, and Chicago added a layup on the ensuing possession to cut the deficit to 56-45.